 From the D514 coastal road, the cemetery can be entered via a 1 kilometer tree-lined avenue leading to the parking area and visitor’s center.
 West of the parking lot, imbedded in the lawn opposite the administration building and covered by a pink granite slab, is a sealed time capsule containing news reports of the Normandy landings.
 It is dedicated to Dwight D. Eisenhower and is to be opened on the 100th anniversary of D-Day: June 6, 2044.
 From the parking lot, paths lead to both the *visitor’s center and the crescent-shaped memorial, which features giant wall maps outlining the Normandy operations and the Allied advance across Western Europe.
 The centerpiece of the memorial is a 22-foot-tall bronze statue cast in Milan, Italy, representing the “Spirit of American Youth Rising from the Waves.”
 Behind it are beds of roses, elm trees, and golden cypress in the Garden of the Missing, commemorating the 1,557 comrades who gave their lives for freedom and sleep in unknown graves (their names are inscribed on the extensive wall enclosing the garden).
 From the bronze statue an unforgettable view of the cemetery can be observed, beginning with the reflecting pool flanked by American flags that flap before a sea of white-marbled headstones.
 The everpresence of landscape gardeners assure that the grounds are kept in absolute pristine condition deserving of the supreme sacrifice made by the soldiers who rest here.
 (But please note that the aforesaid care and dedication is the same for all ABMC memorial parks.)

-From the memorial a walkway leads to a viewpoint overlooking Omaha Beach, where an orientation table outlines the D-Day landings and a path descends to the shoreline (though, as of April 2016, the path is no longer open to the public due to security concerns).
+From the memorial a walkway leads to a viewpoint overlooking Omaha Beach, where an orientation table outlines the D-Day landings and a path descends to the shoreline (though the path is no longer open to the public due to security concerns).
 From this perch, hellish visions of the opening scenes of the movie “Saving Private Ryan” will no doubt run through your head as you gaze upon the beach below, giving you a remarkable insight into what a human can endure when pushed to the limits under unfathomable circumstances.

 *Note: Allow at least two hours to visit Normandy American Cemetery.
 Start at the visitor’s center, browse its whopping 30,000 square feet, one-third of which is dedicated to exhibition space, e.g. photos, films, interactive displays, and personal stories from combat soldiers who were there.
 Join a free cemetery tour; ask staff for schedule.